vmware-samples/euc-samples/ApplicationManagement-Samples/ReadMe.md

 * **Date Created** : 16 June 2019

 ## **Purpose**
-The tool provides an example of how the Application APIs can be used.
-This script automates Application workflow i.e. an application can be deployed to WS1 UEM server and pushed down to a device by executing this script.
-Assignments to an application can also be edited using this script.
+The tool provides an example of how the application deployment APIs of Workspace ONE UEM can be used for iOS and Android apps.
+This script can be used to automate application delivery to your end-user devices in the following cases:
+1. Add new apps with appropriate assignments
+2. Add new versions with appropriate assignments for existing apps
+3. Add new assignment groups to existing apps (*Note: This can be done only for apps that were added by executing this script*)

 ## **Requirements**
 To execute the script, dependencies have to be installed.